ruthjomo/News-app/README.md

   * HTML
   * Css
   * Bootstrap
 ## Support and contact details
 You can provide feedback or raise any issues/ bugs through the following means:
-Email: ruthjomo19@gmail.com
+Email: kilewageorge230@gmail.com
 ## Live Site link
+You can view the live application by following this [link](https://newzdesk.herokuapp.com/).

 ## License
 MIT License

-Copyright (c) 2020 Ruth Jomo
+Copyright (c) 2020 George Kilewa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal